petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 why we did what we did, etc.
 It's like "track changes" for an entire folder.

-First we will lock this file for editing so none of our collaborators tries to work on it.
-I think Word may have some sort of merge tool, but let's avoid it if we can.
-The necessity to truly work concurrently is very rare for these sorts of projects, in my experience.

 First, let's "collect" our data.
 We are going to add some rows to a spreadsheet.
 I am going to use LibreOffice here, but Microsoft Office should